jortega28/ga_navigator/README.md

 <b>Generation Run Time-</b> This is the number of generations the program should run for.
 At the end of this run time some statistics will be shown.
 To run infinitely set this variable to a negative number.

 <b>Sim Speed Multiplier-</b> After every move each AI thread sleeps for .05 seconds (otherwise the players move too fast to see).
-A higher number here will make each AI player move faster.
+This number is divided into this sleep time thus a higher number here will make each AI player move faster.

 <b>Reset Wait-</b> The number of seconds the program should wait before clearing all the dead players from the screen and resetting the generation.